vcmi/vcmi/docs/players/Manual.md

 -   It is possible to start the campaign, although heroes will not carry over to subsequent scenarios.

-## Android port

-Android port, despite some rumours, is not complete and may crash at random.
-The port is work of a Peyla - volunteer outside of VCMI team, who abandoned it.
-Any Android support is beyond our scope. []{#Feedback label="Feedback"}

 # Feedback

 Our project is open and its sources are available for everyone to browse